 The Right Mentor for the Job

-However, it’s not just about deciding on the criteria for selecting your mentors.
-Before embarking on the process of identifying the qualities and skills you require of your mentors, there are some prerequisites.
+It’s not just about deciding on the criteria for selecting your mentors.
+Before embarking on the process of identifying the qualities and skills you want in your mentors, there are some prerequisites.
 For example:

 - Has there been critical consideration and clarification of why mentoring will be provided in your organisation?